sudoforge/bagger/README.md

     *.DS_Store
     somefile.txt

-If you run `bagger new /path/to/some/folder` and a `baggerignore` file exists (in the _/path/to/some/folder_ directory), the files and folders listed within `baggerignore` will be excluded from the compressed output (which will be _/path/to/some/folder/new.zip_).
+If you run `bagger new /path/to/some/folder` and a `baggerignore` file exists in the target directory, the files and folders listed within `baggerignore` will be excluded from the compressed folder (which will be _/path/to/some/folder/new.zip_).

 ##A note about relativity
 In the command `bagger somefile ~/path/to/folder`, note that `somefile` is the filename of the zipped folder you are creating.
-One neat thing is that this is relative to the project's directory!
+One neat thing to note is that this is relative to the project's directory!
 For example, if you run:

-`bagger zipped_project/somefile ~/path/to/folder`
+`bagger zipfiles/somefile-v1.0 ~/path/to/folder`

-You will end up with: `~/path/to/folder/zipped_project/somefile.zip`.
+You will end up with: `~/path/to/folder/zipfiles/somefile-v1.0.zip`.
 Pretty neat!
+I personally use a directory called "packaged" in my projects that contain all of my `bagger`-fied projects.

 Issues?
 =======